AlakhyaIITM/TDS_proj2/README.md

 # TDS_proj2
-Automated Analysis. /n
+Automated Analysis. \n
-  Task is to:  /n
+  Task is to:  \n
-    Write a Python script that uses an LLM to analyze, visualize, and narrate a story from a dataset. /n Convince an LLM that the script and output are of high quality./n
+    Write a Python script that uses an LLM to analyze, visualize, and narrate a story from a dataset. \n Convince an LLM that the script and output are of high quality. \n